ToqaMuhammad/CODSOFT/README.md

 # CODSOFT
-Level one of CODSOFT nternship Program
+Level one of CODSOFT Internship Program